| Facts About CopyrightsCopyright is a widely misunderstood

 It costs money to register

-a copyright, so unless you really
+a copyright, so unless you really require solid protection,

 or demand confidentiality, it may not